MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-onpremises.md

 ---
 # Business Central (On-Premises) Security

 This section helps you understand and improve the security of [!INCLUDE[prod_short](../developer/includes/prod_short.md)] hosted on-premises.
-In the links below you'll find information, hardening guidance, and recommended best practices that address<!--note from editor: Suggested.--> client, database, server, and network security.
+In the links below you'll find information, hardening guidance, and recommended best practices that address client, database, server, and network security.

 ## Authentication